medialab/medialab.github.com/publications/collaborativeHumanities@DHnord/presentation.md

 Complex ?

-- neither a sum of simple problems (only needs more persons)
+- neither a sum of simple problems (only needs more people)
 - neither a sum of complicated ones (solvable by experts)
 - a challenge which needs the collaboration of several people and not the sum of their expertise.